-J-004C ADVANCED NEWSPAPER 3 Units PRODUCTION
+J-004C ADVANCED NEWSPAPER Units: 3 PRODUCTION

-This lecture and laboratory course continues to provide practical experience in working on the staff of the college newspaper, building on experience gained in J-004A and J-004B.
-Students serve as editor, production supervisor, advertising director, photo editor, and circulation director-whether solely or on an alternating basis-and otherwise help, direct, and guide new students in producing a newspaper.
+This lecture and laboratory course continues to provide practical experience in working on the staff of the college newspaper initiated in the basic course.
+Students serve as editor, production supervisor, advertising director, photo editor, and circulation director - whether solely or on an alternating basis - and otherwise help, direct, and guide new students in producing a newspaper.